AndyITZ1/revnotes/WeeklyNotes/Week5.md

 - Getters are functions used to retrieve a class's field data, whereas `readonly` is a modifier keyword
 - The purpose of getters is to get data that isn't retrievable normally by calling the fields name from the object.
 - `readonly` allows for the calling of the field's name from the object but does not allow changes to be made to the field.

+### What are language/feature differences between TypeScript and JavaScript?
+- While both languages can perform OOP, please note that you really can't say that TypeScript is better for OOP as JS has pretty the much same features for OOP as TS.
+- TypeScript has *static typing*, **strict typing**, and **strong typing**.
+Strong typing relates to the fact that we have declare the data type of a variable when the variable is declared.
+Strict typing applies to that once declared a variable cannot change its type (therefore cannot store values of any other data type).
+- TypeScript also points out compilation errors when developing, this overall reduces the chances of runtime errors being encounter.
+- TypeScript enhances encapsulation through the use of access modifiers (which don't exist in JS), access modifiers like in Java limit the scope data members can be accessed from.

+### What's the difference between a library and a framework?
+- Libraries provides functionalities that we as the user can choose and pick what we want to utilize in our project.
+- Frameworks provides already written underlying code and we provide it with the necessary information for it to execute.
+- The difference between the two is that libraries have defined functions and work the way they are and we have more control over how we setup a project and we just functions we need from the library.
+- Frameworks have "unfinished" functions in the sense that they do control how the project is setup and to finish the functionality we supply our own code where it is required by the function.
+The project structure in terms of setup will tend to look the same.
+- **A library is not a framework because we are able to call it in our code, can be integrated into a part of the UI.**

+## Questions from TypeScript/React